Scalable, quantum-accessible, and adaptive pseudorandom quantum state and pseudorandom function-like quantum state generators: Introduction

 \subsection{Our contribution}

-In this work, we present an isometric procedure to prepare quantum states that can be arbitrarily random (i.e. the trace distance from the Haar-random state can be arbitrarily small for the true random case, or the distinguishing advantage can be arbitrarily small for the pseudorandom case).
-This procedure provides a new method for scalable pseudorandom quantum state (PRS) generators, and yields the first construction for scalable and (quantum-accessible) adaptive pseudorandom function-like quantum state (PRFS) generators, assuming quantum-secure one-way functions \cite{Zha21}.
+In this work, we present an isometric and easy-to-implement procedure to prepare quantum states that can be arbitrarily random (i.e., the trace distance from the Haar-random state can be arbitrarily small for the true random case, or the distinguishing advantage can be arbitrarily small for the pseudorandom case).
+This procedure provides \textbf{a new method for scalable and isometric PRS}.